-Microsoft has recently announced the support for Wake on LAN for Surface.
+Microsoft announced the support for Wake on LAN for Surface.
 With this, the Surface devices connected to wired Local Area Networks with a Surface Ethernet Adapter or Surface Dock can be powered on remotely.
 The feature lets you wake up your docked or connected device from Standby thus letting the updates and maintenance work take place.
 This feature will let in management solutions like the System Center Configuration Manager to automatically schedule and perform periodic maintenance.
 In essence Wake on LAN is a token ring computer networking that lets the computer to be turned on or off via a string of network messages.

 Wake-on-LAN is a protocol for remotely waking computers from a low power mode.
 When a network adapter detects an Ethernet packet or a WOL event, the Wake-On-LAN (WOL) feature will wake up a Windows computer from a low power state.
 In Windows 10/8, Microsoft changed the default behavior of how the computer responds to WOL events.

 Surface devices that are running Windows 10 version 1607 and up can use the Surface Ethernet Adapter and can connect to the wired network.
 Unlike the wireless networks with the Wake On Lan you can remotely wake up the machines are perform the maintenance and also try enabling management solutions.
 The best part is that this can be done even if the device is shut down.
 For instance, one could simply deploy an application to Surface devices which are docked with a Surface Dock or Surface Pro 3 Docking Station.

 The first prerequisite and the most important one for is that the Surface device should be connected to AC power in order to support WOL.
 Surface Book, Surface Pro 4, Surface Pro 3, Surface Ethernet Adapter, and Surface Dock work are compatible with the WOL.